OpaxIV/drm_in_games/easyanticheat/pattern_analysis/pattern_analysis.md

 <br>

 - The function contains rare or unusual instructions in the disassembly / pseudo C-code. - **FALSE**
-- The function's code does not represent "normal / usual" code. - **TRUE**
+- The function's code does not represent "normal / usual" code. - **FALSE**
-  - High amount of jumps/goto labels
+  - High amount of jumps/goto labels (not a clear indicator for obfuscated code)
-  - Possible arithmetic encoding from `0x14000f3ed` to `0x14000f3f6`.
+  - Possible arithmetic encoding from `0x14000f3ed` to `0x14000f3f6`
 ```C
 [...]
 14000f2ee          if (arg3 == 0)